soundpress/RulesOfNYC/docs/c47/index.rst

 (d) An "assisted unit" is a residential unit to which HRA HOME TBRA rental assistance payments are being applied pursuant to this chapter.

-(e) A "chronically street homeless individual" means an individual (1) who has been identified by the New York City Department of Homeless Services as not residing in a shelter, residence, or other accommodations for nine of the past twenty-four months at the close of the HRA HOME TBRA application period and who has not secured any other temporary or permanent housing; or (2) who currently resides in a DHS safe haven or uses a DHS stabilization bed as those terms are defined in Section 3-113 of the Administrative Code of the City of New York as added by local law 37 for the year 2011.
+(e) A "chronically street homeless individual" means an individual (1) who has been identified by the New York City Department of Homeless Services as not residing in a shelter, residence, or other accommodations for nine of the past twenty-four months at the close of the HRA HOME TBRA application period and who has not secured any other temporary or permanent housing; or (2) who currently resides in a DHS safe haven or uses a DHS stabilization bed as those terms are defined in § 3-113 of the Administrative Code of the City of New York as added by local law 37 for the year 2011.

 (f) "Citizen" means citizen as that term is used in Section 5.504 of Title 24 of the Code of Federal Regulations.